Alignak-monitoring/alignak-doc/source/04_configuration/default_configuration.rst

 Main information
 ================

-The default configuration installed with Alignak is a quite good starte to build your won configuration.
+The default configuration installed with Alignak is a quite good start to build your own configuration because it defines helpful stuff to set-up a configuration
-It defines:

-    * a `generic-contact` template that contains the main common contact parameters
-    * a `generic-host` template that contains the main common host parameters
-    * a `generic-host` template that contains the main common host parameters for hosts, services and contacts
+Note that this configuration allows you to run Alignak because it includes a *localhost* host that is self-checked

+More information on the content of this configuration and how to adapt to your needs in the `next chapter<_extending/updating_default>`_.

 Folders hierarchy